 We hope you enjoyed our November Blog Series all about writer's notebooks.
 In case you missed it, here is the recap to get you up to speed!

 Writers pause to notice the obvious and obscure moments in life.
-They preserve their memories in their notebooks by jotting words, tucking away photographs, ticket stubs, and other items that … Continue Reading Four Mentor Texts to Nurture the Relationship Between a Writer and a Notebook: Notebooks as a Writers Tool
+They preserve their memories in their notebooks by jotting words, tucking away photographs, ticket stubs, and other items that have left an imprint.
+Each of these items waits inside the notebook until the writer pulls them out and forms them into a story to… Continue reading Four Mentor Texts to Nurture the Relationship Between a Writer and a Notebook: Notebooks as a Writers Tool

 Regardless of genre, we want to inspire students to develop their voices as writers, and then use those voices to entertain, inform, and change the world.

 If you can't sketch quickly or jot words quickly, or the lines in on the paper feel too small, or you find it difficult to organize your ideas on a blank page, then perhaps there might be other tools that are a better fit for you.

 There is no one “correct” way to organize writer’s notebooks.
 So much depends upon the purpose the notebooks serve in your classroom and how students will utilize them during writing time.
 My goal with this post is to share different possibilities for organizing writer’s notebooks and present you with various options.
 To section or not to section will depend on how you see writer’s notebooks and the role they play in your workshop.

 Understanding the purpose of something can unlock a path forward.
 This week, the authors of Two Writing Teachers are devoting digital ink to supporting teachers in thinking about the writer’s notebooks as an important writer’s tool.
 Today, let’s think about the various purposes of a notebook...

 You spent the first couple months of the school year helping students understand their lives are significant, their stories are worth recording, and their notebooks are the place to make all of that happen.
 What’s next now that it’s November?